 Why Natural Wine?

-The broad definition and experimentation has created some incredibly unique tastes in natural wine.
-Some of the common descriptors I’ve heard in my time working at a bottle-shop have been: funky, yeasty, weird, fun, easy-drinking, earthy, vibrant, fresh, juicy.
+The broad definition and experimentation have created some incredibly unique tastes in natural wine.
+Some of the common descriptors I’ve heard in my time working at a bottle shop have been: funky, yeasty, weird, fun, easy-drinking, earthy, vibrant, fresh, and juicy.

 The other day I cracked a bottle of Konpira Maru’s Petite Naturel.
 I wrote down my thoughts as I drank, and compared them with my friend.
-He described the taste as oily, light, refreshing.
-While I found the taste funky, rich, and had lasting tastes of earth and wood.
+He described the taste as oily, light, and refreshing.
+While I found the taste funky, rich and had lasting tastes of earth and wood.

 The characteristics of natural wine are often best left up to the individual.
-The complexity on the palate elicits different responses no matter who drinks it.
+The complexity of the palate elicits different responses no matter who drinks it.
 This brings me to the point of this whole article.
-When we talk about Champagne we use descriptors like: sharp, dry, soft fruit, lively.
+When we talk about Champagne we use descriptors like sharp, dry, soft fruit, and lively.
 Shiraz is often bold, and Cabernet is biting.
 That’s what makes drinking natural wines so fun, everyone is going to approach it differently.